⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Glancing back and along the ridge towards “Igneous Peak”.

-The east face has so many options!
+The southeast face has so many options!

 I spot a small chimney… (Photo by Andrew Nugara)